rupeshtiwari/rupeshtiwari.github.io/_posts/2021-07-31-topologies-azure-service-bus.md

 3. Creates default Rule in the message of the subscription with default condition `1=0`.
 So that message will not satisfy this rule by default any all events will not arrive to this endpoint.
 4. Creates a input queue for the endpoint.
 Subscription forwards the message to the `Input Queue` of the `endpoint` once Rules get satisfied.

 `endpoint` is N-Service Bus concept that is coupled to Azure Service Bus `Queue`.
+Using `endpoint` you can either send or receive messages.

 📔 **N-Service Bus** is _not_ able to create the topology when it is hosted on the Azure Function _as of now_.
 Learn how you can do by [your own topology setup in Azure Function here](https://weblogs.asp.net/sfeldman/automatic-nservicebus-topology-creation-for-function)